How to Sew the Vintage Nine-Patch Quilt Block

 -

 Sub-cut each strip unit into 2-1/2 inch units that look like the ones pictured below.
+(You should be able to cut approximately 8 units from each strip set)

 -